PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnsparser.rst

 the content of DNS queries and responses in Lua.

-The first step is to get the content of the DNS payload into a Lua string, for example using :meth:`DNSQuestion:getContent`, or :meth:`DNSResponse:getContent`, and then to create a :class:`DNSPacketOverlay` object:
+The first step is to get the content of the DNS payload into a Lua string, for example using :meth:`DNSQuestion.getContent`, or :meth:`DNSResponse.getContent`, and then to create a :class:`DNSPacketOverlay` object:

 .. code-block:: lua